chaithawat21/airbnb-clone/README.md

 ## Overview

 This mobile app built with SwiftUI, replicating the Airbnb user interface and functionality.
 The project serves as a demonstration of iOS app development skills, showcasing modern design patterns and practices using Swift and SwiftUI.

 ## Features

-- **Property Listings:** Explore a wide range of property listings with detailed information.
+- **SwiftUI:** Proficient in using SwiftUI for building modern, declarative user interfaces in iOS applications, including implementation of dark mode and interactive UI elements.
-- **Dark Mode:** The app is fully dark mode compliant.
+- **Combine Framework:** TExperienced in utilizing Combine for managing asynchronous data streams and ensuring smooth data flow within SwiftUI application.
-- **Interactive Map:** View property locations on an interactive map using MapKit integration.
+- **MapKit:** Skilled in integrating MapKit to display and interact with geographical data, such as property locations, within mobile applications.
-- **Booking System:** Seamless booking experience with date selection and reservation confirmation.
+- **Booking Systems:** Developed and implemented booking systems with features such as date selection and reservation confirmation, ensuring a seamless user experience.